 A Self-Selection Advantage

 Fortunately there are good reasons why DIP funding is an option any government seeking to aid struggling businesses should consider.
-Doing that efficiently means trying to steer clear of three sorts of errors: (1) failing to support otherwise viable firms that won't survive without their help; (2) supporting firms that are bound to fail because they're fundamentally unprofitable; and (3) supporting viable firms that could survive without help.
+Providing such aid efficiently means trying to steer clear of three sorts of errors: (1) failing to support otherwise viable firms that won't survive without help; (2) supporting firms that are bound to fail because they're fundamentally unprofitable; and (3) supporting viable firms that could survive without help.
 Running that gamut is difficult even under the best of circumstances.
 Doing it during a crisis, when there's no time for the usual due diligence, is well-nigh impossible.

 But compared to other sorts of aid, low-cost DIP financing is a good bet.
 That's because it takes advantage of a self-selection process that can partially compensate for inadequate due diligence: firms that don't need help don't file for bankruptcy, while many with low prospects for survival would rather go bust than put themselves through the ordeal of Chapter 11.
 Finally, assuming they're treated like other DIP lenders, government-sponsored DIP lenders may enjoy special protection from loss, which—provided their clients' existing creditors are found to be "adequately protected"—can include priority over those other creditors (a so-called "priming lien").
 For all these reasons cheap DIP financing is likely to be less wasteful, dollar for dollar, than other forms of relief.